Skip to main content

 Yes, you certainly can!
 You’ll see soon that we’re going to do a dry breading for our crispy fish and shrimp.
 However, if you want to do beer batter, as the name suggests, you’ll need to make a batter for marinating the shrimp and the fish.
 Follow the same steps for making your marinade with the flours and the baking powder, but you will pour your beer into that mixture.
 For beer recommendations, I believe pretty much believe any beer would be fine, but Mexican beers would be excellent!

-What Sauce Do I serve with Baja Fish Tacos?
+What Sauce Do I serve with Fish Tacos?▼

-You may have seen recipes serve Baja Fish Tacos with something called “baja sauce.”
+You may have seen recipes serve the tacos with something called “baja sauce.”
 This isn’t really a thing from what I’m aware of!
 However, it is described as a white spicy sauce with a mayonnaise base.
-This is actually called Valentina Sauce, and this is what we served our Baja Fish Tacos with at the restaurant.
+This is actually called Valentina Sauce, and this is what we served our fish tacos with at the restaurant.

 I’m not going to be doing that here because I’m not a fan of that sauce!
 You can quite honestly use whatever hot sauce you want, it will all work perfectly fine!